2021/22 Part-time Postgraduate course

 We will reflect on the achievements of our graduates working in learning and outreach, curatorship, conservation, and management.
 Our alumni work in National Museums Northern Ireland, local museums and heritage sites, the National Trust as well as in museums in Dublin, Scotland and England.

-By exploring arts, heritage, museums and exhibition practice with us, you will be prepared for the next stage in your career.
+By exploring arts, heritage, museums and exhibition practices with us, you will be prepared for the next stage in your career.

 All modules are taught on the Belfast campus where you will find excellent teaching rooms, library facilities, and catering provision.